PILLAR · LLM SYSTEMS

 TL;DR

 RLVR (RL with Verifiable Rewards) replaces a learned RM with a programmatic verifier — unit tests, exact-match math, formal proof checker.
-No reward hacking on the verifier signal.
-This is what made o-series, R1, and Tülu 3's reasoning capability possible.
-Test-time compute (length of reasoning) becomes a knob.
+No reward hacking on the verifier signal (within limits).
+This is what made o-series, R1, V4, and Tülu 3/4's reasoning capability possible.
+Test-time compute (length of reasoning) becomes a knob with a power-law payoff.

 RLVR — the idea